mamun001/kubernetes_interview_questions/kubernetes_interview_questions.md

 #### 84. How do you generate a CSR within the Kubernetes system?

      Answer:
-       a. create a .csr file
+       a. create a .csr file using openssl command (and a private key, but does not matter to Kubernetes)
        b. encode it
        c. create a yaml file (Kind: CertificateSigningRequest) using the encoded CSR
        d. kubectl apply -f CertificateSigningRequest.yaml